FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. This button takes them over to Facebook's OAuth server.
 1. They log into Facebook.
 1. Facebook presents the user with the permission grant screen.
 1. Facebook redirects the browser back to TWGTL's OAuth server, which reconciles out the user's account.
-XXX what does reconcile out mean? copies over data, makes sure the user exists, etc?
-This is the first use of that
 1. TWGTL's OAuth server redirects the user back to the TWGTL application.
 1. The user is logged into TWGTL.

+> What does "reconcile out" mean?
+Like any other kind of technology, OAuth has its jargon.
+To reconcile a user with a remote system means optionally creating a local account and then attaching data and identity from a remote account to it.
+The remote account is treated as the authority and the local account is modified as needed to reflect the remote data.

 The nice part about this workflow is that TWGTL doesn't have to worry about integrating with Facebook (or any other provider) or reconciling the user's account.
 That's all handled by the OAuth server.
 It's also possible to delegate to additional OAuth servers, easily adding Login with Google.
 You can also nest deeper than the 2 levels illustrated here.